Life Insurance Policies For People Over The Age 50

 The good news is that people over 50 in the market for life insurance still have plenty of options – you just need to know where to look.
 And, one of the best ways to locate the coverage that can best fit your specific needs, while at the same time staying within your budget, is to work with an expert in the field.

 If he is healthy, a man aged 50 can pay as little as less than $15 a month for $100,000 in life insurance.
 A healthy 59-year-old can pay as little as $27 a month for the same.
 Even at 59, a $400,000 policy can cost less than $100 a month.
 These are non-smoker rates for a 10-year term policy.

-If you have health conditions like cancer, diabetes or heart disease, you can expect increased rates.
+If you have health conditions like cancer, heart disease or diabetes while looking for life insurance, you can expect increased rates.
 Smoking will also increase the rates for life insurance for ages 50 to 59.

 Do People Over Age 50 Still Need Life Insurance?

 You may have heard that those who are over age 50 don’t need life insurance and that this type of coverage is usually only for those who have young children who are depending on their income.
 In many cases, those who are age 50 or over actually end up cancelling their life insurance coverage.
 But this could turn out to be a very big mistake.

 The truth is that people of any age can need life insurance – including those who are over 50.
 Although your children may be grown and are no longer depending on your income for their living expenses and needs, there are numerous other reasons for having – or for keeping – this essential financial protection.
 Just some of these reasons can include:

 - Final Expenses – Regardless of what age you are, a funeral can be expensive.
 Today, the average cost of final expenses can actually exceed $10,000 when factoring in items such as the funeral service, burial plot, headstone, transportation, flowers, casket or urn, and other miscellaneous items.
 If there are final medical and hospice costs that are also incurred, this could add significantly to the total.